 Tehran issues warning as fighting intensifies between Yemeni rebels and Saudi forces.

-“It can restore security, peace and tranquility among the people of Yemen and the whole region.
+“It can restore security, peace and tranquillity among the people of Yemen and the whole region.

 “Any measure in contrast of such approach will serve the enemies of Islamic and Arab states.
 We believe that any approach other than this will not serve the interests of regional nations.”